Piercingxx/Piercingxx/README.md

 > **Director of Cross‑Modal Integration**
 >
-> Jugging data ecosystems, emergent community dynamics, and organizational flow like a caffeinated octopus—*all* at once, at the Institute for Probabilistic Maybes.
+> Jugging data ecosystems, emergent community dynamics, and organizational flow like a caffeinated octopus—*all* at once.

 ---